code-123-sudo/BackendGPT/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] a user can ask his/her questions from chat input for which he/she will get answer replies from open ai API
-- [ ] replies updating fast in the form of chunks as soon as they are fetched from server
-- [ ] There is a set of default questions that user may ask by simply clicking on it, their ans is saved in mock database and is cache implemented
-- [ ] A search bar to search from list of chats
-- [ ] A user can save any chat and come back to it later and continue the chat again from where he left it earlier can thus manage multiple chats simultaneously in sidebar
-    - [ ] can edit chat heading
-    - [ ] delete chat
+- [ ] Backend contains CRUD operations(some advance operations also) on chat apis

-See the [open issues](https://github.com/code-123-sudo/GPT/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/code-123-sudo/BackendGPT/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>